yusuf-ahmed-5/yusuf-ahmed-5/README.md

 <h2 align="left">💻 Yusuf Salman Ahmed</h2>

-<code>Digital Craftsman (Developer/Editor/3D Modeller)</code>
+<code>Software Developer</code>
 <br><br>
 I’m a computer science student from the UK, who is passionate about creating solutions for real-world problems and offer a broad range of digital services.
-These include software development, web development, 3D modelling, and video editing.
+These include software development, data analysis & web development.
 I bring proven experience to each of these fields.

-- 🔭 I’m currently contributing to a physiotherapy clinic startup, where I handle software development, database management, AI/ML engineering, 3D modeling, videography, and video editing.
+- 🔭 I’m currently contributing to a physiotherapy clinic startup, where I handle software development, database management, AI/ML engineering.

 - 📄 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)